sgoeschl/presentations/testbusters/evil-performance-testing/slides/evil-performance-testing.md

     * The **good** JMeter report uses a **closed workload model**
     * The **bad** JMeter report uses an **open workload model**

-^ Both JMeters reports you find on Github.
+^ Both JMeters reports you find on GitHub.
-Both JMeter test runs experience the same 10 second pauses of GRUNTMASTER 7000.
+Both JMeter test runs experience the same 10-second pauses of GRUNTMASTER 7000.

 ---